Best Tech YouTube Channels: 25 Creators Every Tech Fan Should Watch

 Channel link: iJustine

-• Content focus: Apple launches, lifestyle content, lifestyle vlogs, first impressions
+• Topics covered: Apple launches, lifestyle content, lifestyle vlogs, and first impressions

-• Upload frequency: Weekly, heavier around Apple events
+• Upload frequency: Weekly, with spikes during major Apple events

-• Best video to start with: Her latest iPhone or Mac unboxing
+• First video to check out: The most recent iPhone or Mac unboxing

 Snazzy Labs